Transitime/core/transitclock/README.md

 ISSUE: This works in eclipse by executing the class but not on command line using the executable jar.
 It is an issue with the ClassLoader and onejar.
 Maybe better to create using mvn exec plugin.

-The following will can be run from the transitime directory under core and will place the required SQL in the target directory.
+The following will can be run from the transitclock directory under core and will place the required SQL in the target directory.
 ```
 mvn exec:java -Dexec.mainClass="org.transitclock.applications.SchemaGenerator" -Dexec.args="-o target -p org.transitclock.db.structs"
 mvn exec:java -Dexec.mainClass="org.transitclock.applications.SchemaGenerator" -Dexec.args="-o target -p org.transitclock.db.webstructs"